pazz/alot/docs/source/api/database.rst

 The python bindings to libnotmuch define :class:`notmuch.Thread` and :class:`notmuch.Message`, which unfortunately are very fragile.
-Alot defines the wrapper classes :class:`Thread` and :class:`~alot.db.message.Message` that use an :class:`DBManager` instance to transparently provide persistent objects.
+Alot defines the wrapper classes :class:`alot.db.Thread` and :class:`alot.db.Message` that use an :class:`manager.DBManager` instance to transparently provide persistent objects.

-:class:`~alot.db.message.Message` moreover contains convenience methods to extract information about the message like reformated header values, a summary, decoded and interpreted body text and a list of :class:`Attachments <alot.db.attachment.Attachment>`.
+:class:`alot.db.Message` moreover contains convenience methods to extract information about the message like reformated header values, a summary, decoded and interpreted body text and a list of :class:`Attachments <alot.db.attachment.Attachment>`.

-The central :class:`~alot.ui.UI` instance carries around a :class:`DBManager` object that is used for any lookups or modifications of the email base. :class:`DBManager` can directly look up :class:`Thread` and :class:`~alot.db.message.Message` objects and is able to postpone/cache/retry writing operations in case the Xapian index is locked by another process.
+The central :class:`~alot.ui.UI` instance carries around a :class:`~manager.DBManager` object that is used for any lookups or modifications of the email base. :class:`~manager.DBManager` can directly look up :class:`Thread` and :class:`~alot.db.Message` objects and is able to postpone/cache/retry writing operations in case the Xapian index is locked by another process.

 Database Manager
 -----------------
-.. autoclass:: DBManager
+.. autoclass:: alot.db.manager.DBManager
    :members: